 Once you’ve hired your new employees, HR can become invaluable in helping with their training so that problems and injuries don’t occur.
-Without proper training by a professional HR person or team, your new business runs the risk of employees not being able to do their work, leaving, or even suing the business.
+Without proper training by a professional HR person or team, your new business risks employees being unable to do their work, leaving, or even suing the business.

 Discrimination and Rights

 Perhaps the most important part of the HR department is understanding and enforcing the laws governing worker rights.
 While diversity is an important part of a growing business, it can also lead to problems within the workplace.
-Having competent HR employees who have acquired their human resources degree, will ensure your recruitment and hiring practice is compliant with current law.
+Having competent HR employees who have acquired their human resources degree will ensure your recruitment and hiring practice complies with current law.
 You may think you already know it, but it is complex and not always common sense.

 Are you providing any benefits?
-In order to stay competitive, businesses of all sizes may offer benefits to their employees, ranging from higher salaries to product discounts to health and life insurance.
-Your HR department will need to handle all the aspects of employee benefits, including: letting the employees know exactly what their benefits are; keeping track of what benefits apply to which employees; and terminating benefits when an employee leaving the company.
+To stay competitive, businesses of all sizes may offer benefits to their employees, ranging from higher salaries to product discounts to health and life insurance.
+Your HR department will need to handle all the aspects of employee benefits, including letting the employees know exactly what their benefits are; keeping track of what benefits apply to which employees, and terminating benefits when an employee leaves the company.
 Confusion in this area will often lead to unhappy employees, which, as you know, will affect your business.

 Overtime and Breaks

 Depending on where your business is located, you’ll have a specific set of laws that apply to breaks, overtime, and vacation or paid leave for your employees.
-You and your business can run into trouble if your HR department isn’t aware of and actively monitoring employees to make sure that they take their breaks and that they’re being paid properly for their overtime.
-Some businesses solve this problem by requiring that employees leave the property during breaks, or providing a specific break room where working isn’t allowed.
+You and your business can run into trouble if your HR department isn’t aware of and actively monitoring employees to ensure they take their breaks and are being paid properly for their overtime.
+Some businesses solve this problem by requiring that employees leave the property during breaks or providing a specific break room where working isn’t allowed.